Skip to Content

 So what did we see in Budapest?

 We were extremely happy with our choice of the Intercontinental Hotel for our Budapest city break booked through Avios.
-The central location enabled us to easily see everything we wanted while the fabulous views and luxurous surroundings made our family gathering really memorable.
+The central location enabled us to easily see everything we wanted.
+The fabulous views and luxurous surroundings made our family gathering really memorable.

 Need to know for the Intercontinental Budapest